Does "Dominion" over Animals in Genesis Mean Stewardship or Despotism? Go Vegan! By Chapman Chen

 "The LORD God took the man and put him in the Garden of Eden to work it and take care of it."
 (Genesis 2:15, NIV)

-Just imagine the following scenario: Before a house owner departs for a business trip, he entrusts his house together with all his beloved animals in it to the care of his steward.
-And when he comes back, he finds most of the animals tortured, raped, exploited, slaughtered and consumed.
-What do you think the house owner will do?
-Of course, he will flame up and punish the steward most severely.
+Now, just imagine the following scenario: Before a landlord departs for a business trip, he entrusts his mansion with all its tenants and facilities to the care of a caretaker.
+And when he comes back, he finds that the caretaker has taken the liberty to rape, enslave, and murder most of the tenants, and the mansion as a whole is a mess, with water pipes leaking, everywhere filled with garbage, the load-bearing wall removed, etc. What do you think the landlord will do?
+Of course, he will flame up and punish the caretaker most severely.

 As put by Halteman (2007), "Noah’s rescue mission demonstrates God’s care for the animals and clearly demonstrates that God’s covenant extends to all living things."